- Aged Care

 We work hand in hand with builders for modifications, equipment suppliers for equipment trials, and our Physiotherapists tend to see our clients living with strokes regularly for their rehabilitation, usually fortnightly or weekly visits.

-Our Physiotherapists and Occupational Therapists remain up to date with best practice for the management of strokes to ensure our clients are receiving the best care from our services.
+All our clinicians remain up to date with best practice for the management of strokes to ensure our clients are receiving the best care from our services.